SubTerrain/.github/profile/README.md

 🥁 Built in file conversion methods on the dapp and details about the smart contract associated with your token.

-🎸 Get the rights to your content stored on an immutable ledger.
+🎸 Get the rights to your content stored on an hard wallet or ledger.

 🎵 Instant releases and sharing without the need to wait for offer approvals.
 (Signing bonus' coming soon!)